ISF Filing for ocean shipments to USA

 Importer Security Filing (ISF 10+2) is a mandatory program instituted by U.S. Customs to add an extra layer of security and accountability to imports coming into the United States.
 In basic terms, an ISF Filing informs US Customs who is importing goods, who is shipping the goods, and what the goods are, before the shipment enters the United States.
-At World Class Shipping, Importer Security Filing (ISF 10+2) is fast and easy.
+Cleared and Delivered makes Importer Security Filing (ISF 10+2) fast and easy.
 Just fill out the application form and let our agents guide you through the process.

 Why do I need to file an ISF?

 Before merchandise arriving by vessel can be imported into the United States, the “Importer Security Filing (ISF) Importer,” or their agent (e.g., licensed customs broker) must electronically submit certain advance cargo information in the form of an Importer Security Filing.
 This requirement only applies to cargo arriving in the United States by ocean vessel; it does not apply to cargo arriving by other modes of transportation.
 Failure to file leaves the importer non compliant with US Customs and therefore, subject to fines and penalties.

 AGENTS ON CALL

 24/7 TICKETED SUPPORT FROM A TEAM OF EXPERTS